VX nerve agent used to kill Kim Jong Nam, police say

 North Korea has accused Malaysia of being unduly influenced by South Korea's early claim that Kim was poisoned by the North.

-North Korea's ambassador to Malaysia, Kang Chol, accused his host country of conspiring with "hostile forces," prompting the Malaysian Prime Minister to recall his ambassador to Pyongyang and summon Kang.
+Pyongyang's ambassador to Malaysia, Kang Chol, accused his host country of conspiring with "hostile forces," prompting the Malaysian Prime Minister to recall his ambassador to North Korea and summon Kang.

 An article published in North Korean state media Thursday fiercely rebuked Malaysia for its continued refusal to hand over Kim's body without DNA from a next of kin.